whykay-01/air-ticket-system/README.md

+## Overview

-**The documentation, and the corresponding user guide (including installation procedures) will be updated respectively after the functionality is fully implemented**
+This repository contains a reservation system that is currently in development.
+Once the functionality is fully implemented, the documentation and corresponding user guide (including installation procedures) will be updated.

-Prereqs you need to succesfully deploy this system:
+## Prerequisites

+Before deploying the system, ensure that the following prerequisites are met:

-1. Docker intalled on your system (version does not matter)
+- Docker is installed on your system (version does not matter)
-2. The MySQL image on your Docker.
-Check out the docker-compose.yml file.
-(INSERT THE COMMAND ONE NEED TO RUN TO START THIS)
+- The MySQL image is available on your Docker.
+Refer to the docker-compose.yml file for details.
-3. Create a .env file in the cloned repo (in the main folder), and manually set the following params:
+- A .env file is created in the cloned repository (in the main folder), and the following parameters are set manually:
-   MYSQL_ROOT_PASSWORD= <your_password>
+  - MYSQL_ROOT_PASSWORD=<your_password>
-   MYSQL_DATABASE=<the_name_of_your_database> --> in the case of my repo it's reservation_system
+  - MYSQL_DATABASE=<the_name_of_your_database> (in the case of this repository, it's "reservation_system")
-4. I am using DataGrip for the database management environment, so I recommend you use this way of accessing your data, but feel free to choose the preffered way of doing this
-5. Once 1-4 is satisfied, please start the Docker image of the MySQL, create the database, and manually run the create_tables.sql file first, and inserting_data.sql after.
-This way you will have some mock data to play around with
+- DataGrip is recommended for database management, but you can choose any preferred method.
+- Bootstrap library is installed on your local machine (https://getbootstrap.com/)

+## Deployment

+To deploy the system, follow these steps:

+1. Start the Docker image of the MySQL server.
+2. Create the database and run the create_tables.sql file, then insert_data.sql to populate the database with mock data.
-6. After you are done with 1-5, go to the flask_app.py, and manually run the file.
-After that the system could be accessed here: http://127.0.0.1:5000 (if you have any errors popping up, that might be because your port 5000 might not be available)
+3. In the flask_app.py file, run the file manually to start the system.
+The system can be accessed at http://127.0.0.1:5000.
+If you encounter any errors, check if your port 5000 is available.

-System requirements:
+## System Requirements

+The reservation system requires the following components:

-1. Docker image of MySQL server
+- Docker image of MySQL server
-2. Python3 and Flask python library, and other relevant packages installed on your system
+- Python 3 and Flask Python library, along with other relevant packages, installed on your system
-3. Bootstrap library installed on your local machine (https://getbootstrap.com/)
+- Bootstrap library installed on your local machine

-**To use the docker use the following command after the docker is setted up** docker compose up

-Contributions:
+## Contributions

-If you have any suggestions / ideas on how to improve the project, please contact me, or submit an issue describing in detail what your suggestion / concert is.
+If you have any suggestions or ideas on how to improve the project, please contact the project owner or submit an issue describing your suggestion or concern in detail.
+Contributions are welcome.

+## License

+This project is licensed under the MIT license.